Codenatics/why-waste-frontend/README.md

 # Connecting restaurants with a surplus with people in need! - Frontend

-This is the front end of a Todo Application, built throughout the Tech Returners Your Journey Into Tech course.
+This is the front end of WhyWaste, an app designed to connect restaurants with a surplus with people in need.
+It's been built throughout the Tech Returners Your Journey Into Tech course.
 It integrates with a backend, available here: https://github.com/Codenatics/why-waste-backend.

 # Technology Used